ninolam/landing-in-real-art/CMS.md

 <img src="./public/img/firebaseProcedure/mouse_hover.png" >

-As you can notice, there is no text in the firestore DB for the _EN_ language.
+As you can notice, there is no text in the firestore DB for the _EN_ language.<br>
 So when you want to change the _lang_ on the website with the world icon on the menu